On-Demand Application Rules

 Application Groups for On Demand Application Rules are added and managed in the same way as Application Groups for Application Rules.
 Right-click anywhere on the lower section of the page and select Insert Application Rule.

-For more information, please see Application Rules.
+For more information, see

 Manage Languages

 The menu option that is displayed can be configured for multiple languages.
-Privilege Management for Windows detects the regional language of the end user, and if a message in that language is configured, the correct translation is displayed.
+Endpoint Privilege Management for Windows detects the regional language of the end user, and if a message in that language is configured, the correct translation is displayed.

 To add a new menu option translation: